shashihacks/insider1_sol/task 5/solutions.md

 __Solution:__

-- For deploying we used `Webmin` to and configured our DNS server to `DNSSec` support.
+- For deploying we used `Webmin` to and configured our DNS server to  support `DNSSec`.

 __Installing `webmin`__